 To ensure that the legal basis of counties is such that public services may be provided in a cost effective manner;

 To ensure that an adequate revenue base for counties is established and defended against special interests;

 To provide county government officials the opportunity to exchange ideas and experience and obtain expert advice;

 To provide Congress and the state legislature with information necessary for the development of sound legislation of benefit to the nation, state and counties.

 Georgia’s county governments constitute the direct membership of ACCG.
 This encompasses 159 counties represented by more than 810 county commissioners.
 The association’s constituency also includes 400 appointed county clerks, managers, administrators, and attorneys and more than 80,000 full-time and part-time employees.
-Non-governmental entities, including private businesses and corporations, may also participate in many of ACCG’s activities as Associate Members.
+Non-governmental entities, including private businesses and corporations, may also participate in many of ACCG’s activities as ACCG Partners.